The SCRC consists of eight core laboratories housed in the Department

 of the research underway at the Spinal Cord Research Centre.

-Director, Spinal Cord Research Centre
+Affiliate and co-investigator in the Spinal Cord Research Centre